 Chippewa County Sheriff’s Office

-Chippewa Sheriff’s Office will join hundreds of other law enforcement agencies throughout Wisconsin to combat drunken driving during the annual “Drive Sober or Get Pulled Over” national campaign from Aug.
-19 to Sept.
-5.
+To combat drunken driving, Chippewa County Sheriff’s Office will join other law enforcement agencies throughout Wisconsin participating in the “Drive Sober or Get Pulled Over” national campaign from Dec.
+15, 2016 to Jan.
+1, 2017.

-Take mass transit, a taxicab or ask a sober friend to drive you home.
+- Take a bus, a taxicab or ask a sober friend to drive you home.

 - The Zero In Wisconsin traffic safety program has a free “Drive Sober” mobile app that can be downloaded by visiting zeroinwisconsin.gov

 - Some taverns and restaurants have programs to provide patrons with a safe ride home.
 Visit www.tlw.org/ and click on Safe Ride.

 - Report impaired drivers to law enforcement by calling 911.